 The educational component of Benchmark Transitions, Benchmark Young Adult School®, is fully accredited as an Outstanding Academic Institution by the National Private Schools Association Group (NPSAG).

-Benchmark holds a Private School Affidavit through the State of California, has been a member in good standing of the National Association of Therapeutic Schools & Programs (NATSAP) since its inception and is a member of the National Association of Addiction Treatment Providers (NAATP) and California Consortium of Addiction Programs and Professionals (CCAPP), as well as a founding member of Young Adult Transition Association (YATA).
+Benchmark holds a Private School Affidavit through the State of California, has been a member in good standing of the National Association of Therapeutic Schools & Programs (NATSAP) since its inception and is a member of the California Consortium of Addiction Programs and Professionals (CCAPP), as well as a founding member of Young Adult Transition Association (YATA).

 Young adult men ages 18-34 years of age at Residential Treatment and young adult men ages 18-28 years of age at Extended Residential Care for supportive transitional living.
 Our participants have been exhibiting behavioral and clinical issues such as, but not limited to:

 • Academic challenges